-Sleep Apnea Types & Treatments in Port Neches, TX
+Sleep Apnea Treatment in Port Neches, TX

 Sleep apnea is a disorder in which a person’s breathing stops and starts and they can’t get proper sleep.
-It is a potentially serious because sudden drops in the levels of oxygen in your blood can increase blood pressure and strain your cardiovascular system.
+It is potentially serious because sudden drops in the levels of oxygen in your blood can increase blood pressure and strain your cardiovascular system.
 It can also increase the risk of stroke.
 Sleep apnea can also cause daytime fatigue and as well as disturbing those around you causing them to become sleep-deprived.

 Types of Sleep Apnea